winft/como/README.md

 [here](CONTRIBUTING.md#compiling).

 # Usage
-It's easiest to link via CMake to the Compositor Modules libraries that you want to use.
+It's easiest to link via CMake to The Compositor Modules libraries that you want to make use of and then create their central platform types from your main function to launch the compositor session.

-As an example check out the test code of [Minico](tests/minico) and the [Plasma binaries](tests/plasma).
+[Minico](tests/minico) as a minimal example and the [Plasma test binaries](tests/plasma) as a more complex one demonstrate this in a straightforward way.

 # Development
 The [CONTRIBUTING.md](CONTRIBUTING.md) document contains all information on how to get started with:
 * providing useful debug information,
-* building the Compositor Modules
+* building The Compositor Modules
 * and doing your first code submission to the project.